 Final ThoughtsThe takeaway from all of this is that if the weather in a port isn't great, that doesn't mean the port itself isn't.
 Click To Tweet

-My experience of Málaga as a cruise ship port was completely different then when I stayed in Málaga before a cruise.
+My experience of Málaga as a cruise ship port was completely different than when I stayed in Málaga before a cruise.
 Because we’ve always talked about our trip to Málaga as one of our favorite pre-cruise stays so I’m so glad that this wasn’t my only encounter with Málaga as I can see how it might have affected my opinion.

 The takeaway from all of this is that if the weather in a port isn’t great, that doesn’t mean the port itself isn’t.
 There’s no way to truly plan for inclement weather other than to bring an umbrella along, so always try to look past the bad weather for your travel silver lining.
 Nobody wants to travel with a Debbie Downer, which is why you should always remain optimistic to enjoy the best possible travel and cruise adventures possible.
-As for me, I love Spain in sun or the rain and had a great time in port.
+As for me, I love Spain in the sun or the rain and had a great time in port.

 Do you have an upcoming cruise to the Costa del Sol with stops in Málaga, Marbella, or Puerto Banús?
 Share your thoughts below and don’t forget to check out the rest of the Travel Shop Girl website.